 (h) The owner of a dwelling used for short term rental shall give the county written consent to inspect any dwelling used for short-term rental to ascertain compliance with all the above performance standards.
 An annual inspection shall be performed by the County.

 - Owner must provide proof of septic system approval.
 If you need assistance with this documentation please contact the Franklin County Health Department at (540) 484-0292.

 - Proof of insurance shall be provided to the county.

-- Once safety inspection is passed and all other items are addressed, the short-term rental application will be approved and a Compliance Certificate will be issued for the property.
+- Once the compliance inspection has been successfully completed and all other items are addressed, the short-term rental application will be approved and a Compliance Certificate will be issued for the property.

 Short term rentals in Franklin County require property owners to also register with the Commissioner of the Revenue for local taxation.
 Please contact the Commissioner’s Office at (540) 483-3083, option 2 or go to Commissioner of Revenue Transient Occupancy Tax webpage.

 Complaints or Comments about the use of a short term rental in Franklin County may be submitted at Safe Host Compliance-Franklin County, VA or call 540-269-4423.